 01When Is Your Estate Subject to the Estate Tax?

-For Massachusetts residents, if your estate is worth more than $1 million, money must be paid to the state first before any assets can get passed on.
+For Massachusetts residents, if your estate is worth more than $1 million, money must be paid to the state first before any assets are passed on.

-Estate tax has a range of 0.8 percent to 16 percent.
-You must be aware that the value for the entire estate gets calculated on such things as the value of your home, or homes as the case may be, life insurance and retirement accounts.
+The estate tax has a range of 0.8 percent to 16 percent.
+The value for the entire estate is calculated on such things as the value of your home or homes as the case may be, life insurance, and retirement accounts.

 For nonresidents of Massachusetts, the same applies if it includes real estate or tangible personal property.

 There may be good news coming, however: a new Massachusetts bill seeks lower rates on estates worth less than $7 million and higher rates for those above that $7 million mark.

 02What Is the Massachusetts Estate Tax Rate?

 Once the federal return is completed, the estate representative can prepare the Massachusetts Estate Tax Return, Form M-706.